grettke/help/help.md

         :Actions: High :Expertise: Low :Frequency: High :Relationship: Low

-        -   Nice if you don&rsquo;t mind hitting the same key twice.
+        -   Nice if you don't mind hitting the same key twice.
         -   You will use come here often, perform your single `action`, and be done and leave very frequently and quickly.
         -   Using alphabetical characters always results in unpleasant surprises.
         -   Harder for breakage but it still occurs.